ts-task/task/README.md

 But just the fact that you can write the previous code can be misleading.

-The second argument of a `then` method should only be used in the last step of a Promise chain, when we are **do**ing something with the result.
+The second argument of `then` should only be used in the last step of a Promise chain, when we are **do**ing something with the result.

 ```javascript
 somePromise